Shanghai-Aitrox-Technology/EfficientSegmentation/README.md

 - Put the models in the "FlareSeg/model_weights/" folder.

 ### Training
 Remark: Coarse segmentation is trained on Nvidia GeForce 2080Ti(Number:8), while fine segmentation on Nvidia A100(Number:4).
 If you use different hardware, please set the "ENVIRONMENT.NUM_GPU", "DATA_LOADER.NUM_WORKER" and "DATA_LOADER.BATCH_SIZE" in 'FlareSeg/coarse_base_seg/config.yaml' and 'FlareSeg/fine_efficient_seg/config.yaml' files.
-You also need to edit the 'FlareSeg/coarse_base_seg/run.sh' file in coarse segmentation.
+You also need to set the 'nproc_per_node' in 'FlareSeg/coarse_base_seg/run.sh' file.
 #### Coarse segmentation:
 - Edit the 'FlareSeg/coarse_base_seg/config.yaml' and 'FlareSeg/coarse_base_seg/run.sh'
 - Train coarse segmentation with the following command: